blutz/ninteen-thirty-four/wp-content/plugins/media-sync/readme.txt

 == Description ==

-You can scan all files that are in "uploads" directory and see which ones are actually in Media Library and which ones are just sitting there.
-Then you can select those that you want to import to database and therefore make them available in Media Library.
+You can scan all files that are in `uploads` directory and see which ones are actually in Media Library and which ones are just sitting there.
+Then you can select files you want to import to the database and therefore make them available in Media Library.

-You can also use FTP to upload your files to "uploads" directory and use this plugin to bring those files into Media Library.
-There are other plugins that can be used for that, but with this one you can easily select all and import all at once.
+You can also use FTP to upload your files to `uploads` directory and bring those files into Media Library.

-= Why I created this plugin =
+= Disclaimers =

-I once copied WordPress site to a different server and Media Library ended up being empty, even tho all files were in "uploads" directory and database was copied.
-So I had to use some other plugin which required me to manually enter each directory and import files in batches per each directory.
-But I needed something to just import everything at once, so I created this plugin.
+Please read before adding a support topic.
+Reviews are not intended for support or suggestions.

+1. "For developers"
+    This plugin makes database changes (`wp_posts` and `wp_postmeta` tables), and it was primarily developed to help other developers that are aware of the consequences.

+2. "1 file first"
+    Please be careful and try to import only one file first, to see if it works.

+3. "All at once"
+    This plugin is focused on scanning, selecting, and importing all files at once.
+So it might not be great for huge amounts of files, since it can use up a lot of memory.
+Future versions will hopefully solve that problem.
+For now, you can try to go to Settings -> Media Sync and set it to scan only a specific directory.

+4. "Your setup is unique"
+    Please keep in mind that each WordPress installation is unique, so it's quite possible this plugin will not work in your case.
+If that happens, please turn on debugging in settings of this plugin, try to figure out why you have that problem, and then describe what you found in the Support section.
+The more details we have - it's more likely the problem will be solved.

 = Ignored files =
 - index.php,